ministryofjustice/moj-frontend/docs/privacy.md

 - a copy of your personal data
 - an immediate correction to any inaccurate personal information

-Send your request to the MoJ data protection officer:
+Send your request to the MOJ data protection officer:

 Data protection officer
 Ministry of Justice